Linuxfabrik/monitoring-plugins/check-plugins/mysql-perf-metrics/README.md

 HDD-backed Ceph or a throttled cloud volume would be misread as fast local storage and told to raise the value, which can swamp a low-IOPS device.
 Pass `--storage-type=ssd` or `--storage-type=hdd` to override the auto-detection, or `--storage-type=skip` to disable the storage-aware checks entirely.
+Alerts when `innodb_stats_on_metadata` is on, when `concurrent_insert` is off, and when a deprecated variable was set explicitly.

 options:
   -h, --help            show this help message and exit